Th3Spl/credit-card-generator/README.md

 so please don't judge my code :)

 ### Purpose:
-This program will allow you to generate some FAKE credit card number with cvv obviously all this credit card number are fake and I don't encourage you to use them, use this only for educational purposes!
+This program will allow you to generate some FAKE credit card numbers with cvv obviously all this credit card numbers are fake and I don't encourage you to use them, use this only for educational purposes!

 ### How to compile it: